Anylsite/anyl-wallet/BUILD-qemu.md

 ... assuming:
 - you have the [anyledger repo](https://github.com/AnyLedger/anyledger-wallet) and [zephyr SDK](https://docs.zephyrproject.org/latest/getting_started/getting_started.html#set-up-a-development-system) set up (first try to build `blinky` example from the zephyr repo, then clone anyledger into `samples/anyledger/anyledger-wallet`)
-- you have a running ethereum node and a [proxy](https://github.com/AnyLedger/anyledger-wallet/blob/master/misc/lighttpd.conf) that buffers chunked-encoding replies of the node's JSONRPC interface.
+- you have a running ethereum node [(e.g. parity)](https://github.com/paritytech/parity-ethereum/releases) and a [proxy](https://github.com/AnyLedger/anyledger-wallet/blob/master/misc/lighttpd.conf) that buffers chunked-encoding replies of the node's JSONRPC interface.

 ## part one: networking